What is an IT manager?

 What are some daily responsibilities of an IT manager?

-An IT manager typically oversees an organization’s technology infrastructure, making sure it’s reliable, secure, and up-to-date.
+They typically oversee an organization’s technology infrastructure, making sure it’s reliable, secure, and up-to-date.
 Daily tasks may involve devising strategic plans for the IT department, solving technical issues, supervising a team of IT professionals, liaising with vendors, and enforcing technology policies.

 What qualifications do IT managers need?